Introduction

 Method 1: WordPress Implementation

 WordPress powers over 40% of all websites, making it the most common platform for Legal Hub implementation.
-The process is straightforward and can be accomplished in multiple ways depending on your theme and preferences.

-- Go to Appearance > Widgets
+- Navigate to Appearance > Widgets

 - Save the widget